ropensci/jstor/cran-comments.md

 The links in the vignettes are correct and work when used in a browser, as in the last release.

-The note on "Missing or unexported objects" is likely due to new functions introduced in tidyr v1.0.0 that I utilise if the user has the latest version of tidyr installed.
+The note on "Missing or unexported objects" is about the function `'tidyr::unnest_legacy'`, previously not part of `tidyr` that I utilize for users that have a tidyr version before v1.0.0.